Coming off an antidepressant safely

 What discontinuation feels like

-These are uncomfortable but not dangerous.
+These symptoms are uncomfortable but not dangerous.
 They are not a sign of addiction.
 The body is simply adjusting to less of a medication it had grown used to.

 How a taper works

 A taper steps the dose down gradually rather than all at once.
 It usually runs over several weeks, and sometimes longer, and it is planned with a prescriber.
+Each step gives the body time to adjust to a lower amount of medication before the next reduction.

 Which antidepressants are hardest to stop